c314xFl/Text-Editor/README.md

 2. settings.json

-Might add more things in the future, for now it is as is If there is a bug, tell me and I'll try to fix it
+Might add more things in the future, for now it is as is

+If there is a bug, tell me and I'll try to fix it, if I feel like it